faha223/mmjoy_en/README.md

-# MMjoy project English mirror
+# MMjoy project English mirror[wip]

+The original repo of mmjoy_en has been archived and quite outdated.

+Heres an updated

 I present you an English translation of MMjoy2 introduction course.
 To start with MMJoy2 proceed to [wiki](https://github.com/MMjoy/mmjoy_en/wiki)